|What is it??||It's not??|

 | 1.
 A form of classroom organization |

-May.
-The participation and volunteering in the classroom facilitates learning and increases motivation of children for learning, creating a good working environment
+May.'s Participation and volunteering in the classroom facilitates learning and increases motivation of children for learning, creating a good working environment

 | 1.
 Methodology |

 Two.
-Cooperative groups
+Cooperative Groups

 Three.
-Flexible groupings
+Flexible Groupings

 May.
 If you have previously been removed from the classroom for those students with low learning

-EDUCATION AND PARTICIPATION OF RELATIVES
+EDUCATION AND PARTICIPATION OF FAMILY

 | 1.
-Join efforts to achieve common goals |
+Unite efforts to achieve common goals |

 Three.
 Taking advantage of all available resources in the school community

-April.
-Types of participation: point (parties, meetings ...), joint committees, joint training, apprenticeships, volunteer participation in interactive groups, etc..
+.
+4 Types of participation: point (parties, meetings ...), joint committees, joint training, apprenticeships, volunteer participation in interactive groups, etc..

-| 1.
-If you see the involvement of families from the perspective of the culture of complaint: it is not involved, involved always the same, and so on. |
+| .
+1 When you see the participation of families from the perspective of the culture of complaint: not participating is always part thereof, etc.. |

 Two.
 If you have low expectations for participation and family

-June.
-If families do not participate in decision-making, or in meetings, etc..
+6. If families do not participate in decision-making, or in meetings, etc..

-Dialogic literary TALKS
+Dialogic literary gatherings

 | 1.
-They are based on Dialogic Reading and involve a process of reading and interpreting texts collective and dialogical premium in a context where the validity of the arguments rather than the claims to power of the participants.
-Through this dialogic process each person and the group gives new meaning to the reading of classics and deep understandings are reached and criticism alone would have been impossible |
+Was based on Dialogic Reading and involve a process of collective and dialogic reading and interpretation of texts in a context where raw validity of the arguments rather than the claims to power of the participants.
+Through this dialogic process each person and the group gives new meaning to the reading of classics and deep understandings and criticisms would have been impossible alone are reached |

 Two.
 Books are read Universal Classical Literature

-June.
-Egalitarian dialogue promotes the development of the values of coexistence, respect and solidarity
+6. Egalitarian dialogue promotes the development of the values of coexistence, respect and solidarity

 | 1.
-If not done reading books, and only involves a training session on a topic of interest, where there is an expert who transmits knowledge |
+Conducts If reading books, and only involves a training session on a topic of interest, where there is an expert who transmits knowledge |